Lesch-Nyhan Syndrome

 Allopurinol

-- Mechanism: Inhibits xanthine oxidase to reduce uric acid production
+Inhibits xanthine oxidase to reduce uric acid production.

 Benzodiazepines

-- Mechanism: Enhance GABAergic neurotransmission to reduce self-injurious behavior
+Enhance GABAergic inhibition to reduce self-injurious behavior and spasticity.

 Non-pharmacological Treatments